pgrho/phash/README.md

 - [Shipwreck.Phash.Data](https://www.nuget.org/packages/Shipwreck.Phash.Data/) - Provides Stored Function Implementations for pHash Digests
 - [Shipwreck.Phash.CrossCorrelation](https://www.nuget.org/packages/Shipwreck.Phash.CrossCorrelation/) - C# Implementation of phash-0.9.4 that provides Only GetCrossCorrelation functionality.
 Intended to be referenced from SQL CLR.

+## Compatibility Notice ##

+Following methods contains breaking changes at versions below.
+ Hashes computed by older versions cannot be compared with the new one:

+- `ImagePhash.ComputeDctHash`: at `0.5.0`.

 ## Hashing an image (Bitmap) ##